Pylons/pyramid/docs/narr/assets.rst

   package.

 The use of assets is quite common in most web development projects.
-For example, when you create a :app:`Pyramid` application using our :term:`cookiecutter`, as described in :ref:`creating_a_project`, the directory representing the application contains a Python :term:`package`.
+For example, when you create a :app:`Pyramid` application using the :term:`cookiecutter`, as described in :ref:`creating_a_project`, the directory representing the application contains a Python :term:`package`.
 Within that Python package, there are directories full of files which are static assets.